-About our Scheme
+About our Sponsorship Scheme

 In order to create these forests, it firstly involves the preparation of the site, by contractors where necessary.
 It may need to be fenced to protect against damage by deer and livestock.

 Sapling trees are then sourced, staked, protected by a tree guard and finally tagged by our volunteer site managers.
 They are kept free of competing vegetation until they reach "free-grown" stage with the forest to ensure that they survive long after the project is finished.
-Up to 10 years of age we endevour to replace any fallen or damaged trees.
+Up to 10 years of age we endeavour to replace any fallen or damaged trees.

-Our aim with these woodlands is to give them the best possible start to ensure longevity and to subsequently return them to nature.
+Our aim with these woodlands is to give the best possible start to ensure longevity and to subsequently return them to nature.
 These are not commercial forests but natural habitats that otherwise would not exist and are now there in perpetuity.

 At present, the ground layer is mainly made up of a variety of ferns, grasses and herbaceous plants which provide shelter and

 nourishment for a wide variety of birds, small mammals and insects.
-Dead wood and fallen trees are also retained as important habitats supporting a wide range of specialised insects and fungi.
+Deadwood and fallen trees are also retained as important habitats supporting a wide range of specialised insects and fungi.

+Mature, native woodlands are one of our most highly valued habitats for the wealth of wildlife associated with them.
 We gratefully acknowledge the support of all those who have sponsored trees to make a positive contribution to the environment and to leave an enduring legacy for future generations.

 The sponsorship of a tree is more than the tree itself.
 It is part of a project as a whole that is initially financed by ourselves and subsequently recouped.
-It also allows us to continue to do the work that we do which is to promote a tree culture in Ireland which we started in 1985.
+It also allows us to continue to promote a tree culture in Ireland which we started in 1985.

 Until recently, the Tree Council had other sites including a woodland at Muckross Forest in Killarney, Strokestown House in

 Co.
 Roscommon, Birr Castle in Co.
 Offaly and Larch Hill in Co.
-Dublin which have reached capacity for new trees.
+Dublin which have all reached capacity for new trees.

-However existing trees can still be visited by appointment.
+However, existing trees can still be visited by appointment.

 We recommend that strong, supportive footwear be worn.